 Smart investments can’t be planned – There is no need to become a know it all individual.
 It would just need common sense and self-discipline.
 If one lacks enough knowledge and experience, one can always take the help of professional planners.

 Its too early to plan investment as I’m too young – Youngsters usually delay the investment process considering they will begin once they are a bit older.
 However, that’s not the right thing to maintain.
 Investment planning must begin early in life.
 The right time to begin investing is when one starts earning.
 It will be a loss if investment options are delayed.

 In the early days of starting a career an individual will have fewer liabilities and one can even push oneself to earn more to save more.
 A person will not have to compromise on future finances if one begins investing early on in life.

-Investment in Gold is best – Our Indian tradition values investment in gold acts as superior and it helps getting best returns from them.
+Investment in Gold is best – Our Indian tradition values investment in gold acts as superior and it helps to get the best returns from them.
 Although it is most common, it is not the best option.

 Fact checking will give a clear picture of gold investments and its annual yields.
 It is surely the safest option but investing in other options will yield much better returns.

 Real estate grows wealth rapidly – This investment option will require waiting for a longer time to see it bloom.
-Over last few years the real estate has not witnessed more than 3-4% returns when calculated on annual basis.
-Also one will require huge sum of money to get returns worth investing.
+Over last few years, real estate has not witnessed more than 3-4% returns when calculated on annual basis.
+Also one will require a huge sum of money to get returns worth investing.